department-of-veterans-affairs/vagov-content/pages/decision-reviews/board-appeal/hearing-with-veterans-law-judge.md

 ### When will the judge make a decision on my appeal?

-Your hearing will be transcribed and added to your appeal file.
+First, your hearing will be transcribed and added to your appeal file.
 You’ll be asked if you’d like a copy of the transcript for your personal records.
-The judge will review the hearing transcript and the other evidence in your appeal file before they make a decision.
+Then the judge will review the hearing transcript and the other evidence in your appeal file before they make a decision.

+#### If you received your decision on or after February 19, 2019
 When the 90-day time period for submitting new evidence closes, your case will be ready to go to a judge.
 If you don’t have new evidence to submit, you can waive the 90-day time period that’s automatically added to your appeal.
 Some Veterans Service Organizations will ask for time to make additional arguments in support of your case, so contact your representative first if you’re thinking of waiving this time period.

+#### If you received your decision before February 19, 2019
+The Board reviews cases in the order they’re received.
+The judge will begin work on your appeal when it’s among the oldest appeals ready for their review.

 <span id="reschedule-or-withdraw-request"></span>
 ## Reschedule or withdraw your Board hearing request